 Figure 9: Accuracy for each case in the think-aloud study across participants.
 Accuracy is operationalised here as the proportion of participants who mention a differential considered correct during that case.

-As previous mentioned, Differential Evaluations can be further categorised into one of four subcodes: adding/mentioning a new differential, eliminating/removing a differential from consideration, increasing the likelihood of a differential (or mentioning that evidence/information is in support of a previously mentioned differential) and decreasing the likelihood of a differential (or mentioning that evidence/information is counter to a previous mentioned differential).
+As previously mentioned, Differential Evaluations can be further categorised into one of four subcodes: adding/mentioning a new differential, eliminating/removing a differential from consideration, increasing the likelihood of a differential (or mentioning that evidence/information is in support of a previously mentioned differential) and decreasing the likelihood of a differential (or mentioning that evidence/information is counter to a previous mentioned differential).
 As found in the previous study, there is a general reticence to disregard differentials completely.
-Participants, on average across cases, produced more utterances of adding differentials (M = 3.13, SD = 0.66) than removing differentials (M = 0.40, SD = 0.30) to a significant degree (t(15) = 15.22, MDiff = 2.73, p < .001).
-Participants however did also produce more utterances of increasing likelihoods (M = 1.76, SD = 1.06) than of decreasing likelihoods (M = 1.03, SD = 0.60) to a significant degree (t(15) = 2.72, MDiff = 0.73, p = .02).
+Participants, expressed significantly more statements adding differentials (M = 3.13, SD = 0.66) than removing differentials (M = 0.40, SD = 0.30) (t(15) = 15.22, MDiff = 2.73, p < .001) andincreasing likelihoods (M = 1.76, SD = 1.06) rather than decreasing likelihoods (M = 1.03, SD = 0.60) (t(15) = 2.72, MDiff = 0.73, p = .02).